openzipkin-attic/docker-zipkin/README.md

 The only images OpenZipkin provides for production use are:
 * [openzipkin/zipkin](./zipkin): The core server image that hosts the Zipkin UI, Api and Collector features.
+* [openzipkin/zipkin-slim](./zipkin-slim): The stripped server image that hosts the Zipkin UI and Api features, but only supports in-memory or Elasticsearch storage with HTTP or gRPC span collectors.
 * [openzipkin/zipkin-dependencies](https://github.com/openzipkin/docker-zipkin-dependencies): pre-aggregates data such that http://your_host:9411/dependency shows links between services.

 If you are using these images and run into problems, please raise an issue or